EfyaDufie2020/Indian-Start-Up-Ecosystem/README.md

 ##### Objectives

-a) To analyze the funding data trends of Indian start-ups from 2018 to 2021.
+1. To analyze the funding data trends of Indian start-ups from 2018 to 2021.
-b) To identify key sectors and stages of investment.
+2. To identify key sectors and stages of investment.
-c) To understand the geographical distribution of start-ups.
+3. To understand the geographical distribution of start-ups.
-d) To highlight promising opportunities for investors.
+4. To highlight promising opportunities for investors.
-e) To use the CRISP-DM process for structured data analysis.
+5. To use the CRISP-DM process for structured data analysis.